 Puppy Exercise Limits

-For a very good reason, trainers running agility classes won't let puppies compete in this sport until the puppy has generally turned at least one year old, in the meanwhile though, they may get the puppy familiar with the equipment and start some basics in foundation classes such as learning to walk through an agility tunnel.
+For a very good reason, trainers running agility classes won't let puppies compete in this sport until the puppy has turned at least one year old.
+In the meanwhile though, they may get the puppy familiar with the equipment and start some basics in foundation classes such as learning to walk through an agility tunnel.

 This does not apply to the sport of agility only.
-Any type of high-impact activities or prolonged exercise on hard surfaces may potentially cause the puppy's bone to cease growing or even grow in an incorrect way.
-This includes repeatedly jumping to catch a Frisbee, jogging on concrete and hurdling over obstacles at full speed with leg twisting movements.
+Any type of high-impact activities or prolonged exercise on hard surfaces may potentially cause the puppy's bones to cease growing or even grow in an incorrect way.
+This includes repeatedly jumping to catch a Frisbee, jogging on concrete, and hurdling over obstacles at full speed with leg-twisting movements.